A Day No Pigs Would Die: Themes

 Religion also plays a large part in this work.
 Rob and his family call themselves Shakers, although they appear to be only selectively following the tenets of this religion.
 Peck describes "Shakers who marry, live in nuclear families, read a Shaker 'bible,' and attend a Shaker church."
-Shakers, however, do not form into traditional family units or have a biblical text.
+Shakers, however, do not form into traditional family units, have a distinct scriptural text, or procreate.
 Rob also tells Pinky about the ability of his Shaker namesake to commit acts of violence, which diverges from the Shaker commitment to pacifism, and Haven Peck places importance on earning the wealth to buy his farm, while Shakers were not permitted to own personal property.

 At first, Rob has a negative opinion of people who are not practicing Shakers, actually believing that being a Baptist would be worse than going to hell.
 He eventually questions and overcomes this prejudice as he learns that the Tanners, who are good neighbors and trusted friends to the Pecks, are actually Baptists.

-A Day No Pigs Would Die has been noted for not withdrawing from the harsh realities of birth and death, despite being written for children.
+A Day No Pigs Would Die has been noted for not withdrawing from the harsh realities of birth and death, despite being written for youth.
 From the first chapter, "readers begin to understand the value of life, the ever-present possibility of death, and the need for self-reliance".
 The book opens with Rob helping a cow through a bloody, difficult birth.
-He later has Pinky breed for the first time, in a graphic scene, and must then help his father butcher Pinky, after she proves to be barren and too costly for the family to keep if she cannot bear piglets for them to sell.
+He later has Pinky bred for the first time, in a graphic scene, and must then help his father butcher Pinky, after she proves to be barren and too costly for the family to keep if she cannot bear piglets for them to sell.
 And, in the closing chapters of the text, Haven Peck comes down with "an affection", sickens and dies, leaving Rob to arrange his funeral and then deal with the fact that, now thirteen, he must be considered a man for the sake of his family's continued welfare.